skthomasjr/Extensions.QueryableExtensions/README.md

 Extension methods for use with IQueryable<T>.

-See the [assembly documentation](https://skthomasjr.github.io/Extensions.QueryableExtensions/Site/Help/) for help on usage and code samples.
+See the [assembly help documentation](https://skthomasjr.github.io/Extensions.QueryableExtensions/Site/Help/) for help on usage and code samples.